 About the worst effect of cigarette smoking…

-The meant, I never really smelled a rose, freshly turned soil or coffee roasting in Jim’s bin.
+The meant, I also never really smelled a rose, freshly turned soil or coffee roasting in Jim’s bin.

-Within a few years, my new wife convinced me to quit, and I was surprised, after all the scary reinforcement, how easy it was.
+Within a few years, my new wife convinced me to quit, and I was surprised, after all the scary stories, how easy it was.
 No withdrawal.
 No nothing but an occasional wish for one more cigarette polishing off my coffee.